h5bp/server-configs-nginx/README.md

 * **`conf.d/`**

-  This directory should contain all of the `server` definitions.
+  This directory should contain all the `server` definitions.

   Except if they are dot prefixed or non `.conf` extension, all files in this folder **are** loaded automatically.